 The Malta Residence and Visa Programme (MRVP) provides for the acquisition of Maltese residency by investment.
 The MRVP was established in 2015 by the Malta Residence and Visa Programme Regulations (LN 288/2015) – subsidiary legislation issued under the Immigration Act.

-MRVP targets applicants interested in residence rights and not in citizenship.
+MRVP targets applicants interested foreign investors who seek residence rights and not citizenship.
 These commonly come from countries that do not accept dual citizenship, e.g. China, India, Japan, Saudi Arabia, Bahrain etc. These countries prohibit dual citizenship and HNW families who want to spend more time at home, rather than going after citizenship through IIP, can wisely select MRVP residence scheme.
 This way only residency is issued rather than citizenship.

 MRVP is open to third-country nationals meeting the programme’s eligibility requirements.
 There is no cap on the number of applicants.
 A Malta residency programme also allows 4 generation of families to apply.
 Applications may be rejected for failing due diligence, incomplete or omission of information.

 NOTE: This scheme is closed replaced by MPRP program

 - Investment of EUR 250,000 in government bonds held for five years.

 - Lease of immovable property for a minimum annual rent of EUR 12,000 or EUR 10,000 (if in south of Malta or Gozo); Lease is not required if immovable property is purchased.

 - Payment of the contribution of EUR 30,000 and where applicable,

 - EUR 5,000 per parent or grandparent of the main applicant or of his/her spouse.